 Test every new process before fully incorporating it into your operations.
 For example, you could pilot small parts of a process to build upon later, or you could sabotage a process in order to examine how or why a process may fail.
 A new, untested process can disrupt a whole organization.
 Use the information gained through testing to make changes to the new process until you are satisfied.

 The best way to optimize a process is to automate as much as possible.
 Employees perform many tasks each day that are tedious and repetitive.
 Automation can take care of these mundane tasks so that you can spend more of your time doing rewarding work.

-With Pipefy, you can streamline business process design and automate processes yourself using a simple, drag-and-drop interface – but that’s not all.
+With Pipefy, you can streamline business process design and automate processes yourself using a visual and intuitive user interface — but that’s not all.
 Pipefy’s features support business process management strategies and also allow teams to keep processes moving smoothly without manual input, delays, and bottlenecks.